Adjusting for non-confounding covariates in case-control association studies

-Numerical studies suggested that \textsc{AdjCon} is not sensitive to the misspecification of the ourcome prevalence $f$ \citep{mpMLE2017}, but no theoretical justification was provided.
-Theorem \ref{theorem3} confirms this finding.
-Before stating the main result, we introduce some more notations and assumptions.
+This section studies robustness of \textsc{AdjCon} against misspecification of disease prevalence.
+Numerical studies of \cite{mpMLE2017} suggested that \textsc{AdjCon} is not very sensitive to the misspecification.
+Before stating our theoretical result, we introduce some more notations and assumptions.
 Let $\bfs = (\beta,\gamma,\theta,\pi)^{\T}$ denote unknown model parameters.
-Note that the intercept parameter $\alpha$ is determined by the prevalence and $\bfs$ in \textsc{AdjCon}.
-Denote by $l_f(\cdot)$ the log-likelihood function with prevalence $f$.
-Let the true prevalence be $f_0$, but it is misspecified to be $f_1$.
-For any $f\in(0,1-\epsilon]$, let $\bfs_f^*$ denote the maximizer of $E_{f_0}\{l_f(\bfs)\}$.
-Let $\hat\bfs_{f_1}$ denote the maximum likelihood estimate with the outcome prevalence being specified to be $f$.
+Note that the intercept parameter $\alpha$ is determined by $f$ and $\bfs$ according to \eqref{theta}.
+Denote by $l_f(\cdot)$ the log-likelihood function with given prevalence $f$.
+Let the true prevalence be $f_0$.
+Let $\bfs_f^*$ denote the maximizer of $E_{f_0}\{l_f(\bfs)\}$.
+Let $\hat\bfs_{f}$ denote the maximum likelihood estimator of $\bfs_f$ with the disease prevalence being specified to be $f$.
 Throughout this section, we assume that $f$ is bounded away from 1 (i.e., $f\in(0,1-\epsilon]$ for some $\epsilon>0$) and for all $(\beta^*,\gamma^*,\theta^*,\pi^*)\in\{\bfs_f^*,f\in(0,1-\epsilon]\}$, $\beta^*$ and $\gamma^*$ are bounded away from infinity and $\theta^*$ and $\pi^*$ are bounded away from zero and one.